mHwak22/manufac_sde_assignment/README.md

 ### `yarn start`

-Runs the app in the development mode.
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.
+The page will reload if you make edits, and you will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
+The build is minified, and the filenames include the hashes.
 Your app is ready to be deployed!

 ## Tables